tatonetti-lab/indirect-gwas/README.md

 Then the residuals for feature phenotype $i$ are $r_i = y_i - \hat{y}_i$.
 The phenotypic partial covariance matrix is the covariance matrix of all the feature residuals.
 For linear model GWAS, these residuals can be computed quickly and easily using any regression software.
-We include a helper script `compute-feature-partial-covariance`, which can be run from the command line after installing the package.
 For linear mixed models such as SAIGE, this matrix can be computed using outputs from the methods themselves (see wiki for more information).

 # FAQ